mgear-dev/ueGear/README.md

     [ ] Static Objects in Level
     [X] Selected objects in Content Browser

-[ ] See if it is possible for Maya to not require FBX_SDK for Unreal export commands
+[ ] See if it is possible for Maya to not require FBX_SDK for Unreal export commands.
+  - Currently it fails if you do not have FBX_SDK and try and perform an object export.

 # Unreal Plugins
 The following plugins must be activated in your project to get the full benefit of ueGear.